heshima-org/heshima-org.github.io/WhatWeDo/AboutUs.md

 ## Saturday School

 Class sizes in local schools are big.
 Many teachers try to teach classes of 70 or more.
 Children have to share desks and chairs and there are few resources.
-We can offer children more individual help on a Saturday.
-We can listen to their reading; help them with their Maths and spend some time developing a sport such as basketball or swimming.
-This supplements what they get in school and they are able to ask for help with topics they do not understand.
+In association with Braeburn International School nearby, we can offer local primary and secondary children individual help on a Saturday.
+We can listen to their reading;
+help them with their Maths and spend some time developing a sport such as basketball or swimming, and they can enjoy some art and craft activities.
 Saturday school is making a difference and has helped many students to improve their confidence and therefore their achievement in school.
+In the near future, it is hoped to employ a teacher on the Heshima site who can operate an after-school homework club.

 ## School Partnerships